The Ministry of Outreach at St. Michael’s continues the work of the Church outside our

 Please check the weekly E-newsletter for the most up-to-date information regarding current outreach projects.
 If you have questions regarding a certain project, please contact Ginger Ensor.

-Genesis House is in need of toiletry / personal hygiene items – shampoo, deodorant, soap, disposable razors, toothpaste, etc. There is a collection tub in the atrium, so donations can be left there.
+Genesis House is in need of suitcases and toiletry / personal hygiene items – shampoo, deodorant, soap, disposable razors, toothpaste, etc. There is a collection tub in the atrium, so donations may be left there.
 Thank you for helping these women!

 Little Library - Thanks to the numerous donations to the St. Michael’s Little Library we have a generous supply of books for young children (birth to beginning readers).
 We are in need of books for children in third and fourth grades, books for children in middle school to high school, and current books for adult readers.
 Thank you in advance for donations to help build our supply of books for these readers.